 After the claim has been submitted, you will be assigned an adjuster.
 The adjuster is responsible for ensuring that your insurance claim is settled in a timely manner.
 As you go through the claims process, you will speak primarily with your adjuster.
 As always, you can contact The Murray Group with any questions or concerns that you may have.

-As part of LiveSECURE 365™, The Murray Group is committed to bringing security to our partners lives.
-Through our LiveSECURE video series, we provide you with valuable tips and advice that you can apply in your daily life.
-Visit our website to watch all videos in the LiveSECURE video series.
+The Murray Group is committed to bringing security to our partners lives.
+We provide you with valuable tips and advice that you can apply in your daily life.
+Visit our website to watch all videos and access to all helpful tools and blog posts.

 If you prefer to call a member of our risk advisory team, our phone number is (518) 456-6688.
 You can also connect with The Murray Group further on The Murray Group Facebook Page.